ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="GetLongIntElem"></a>GetLongIntElem

-Extracts a single LONGINT element from a safe array of longs.
+Extracts a single LONGINT element from a safe array of long integers.

 ```
 FUNCTION GetLongIntElem (BYVAL iElem AS ULONG) AS LONGINT